Morning Memory Diversion, 1986

 About the Artwork

-Based on natural phenomena and the desert landscape, Morning Memory Diversion is conceived as a stylized manipulation of artist Marty Avrett's observations of nature.
-Describing this process, Avrett states "the subject matter, thus evolved, becomes the vehicle for addressing formal and mechanical problems, philosophical issues and a continued refinement of a universally shared language that is image making."
+Morning Memory Diversion by Marty Avrett (Coushatta, Choctaw, Cherokee) is a "stylized manipulation" of his observations of nature, based on natural phenomena and the desert landscape.
+Describing his process, Avrett states "the subject matter, thus evolved, becomes the vehicle for addressing formal and mechanical problems, philosophical issues and a continued refinement of a universally shared language that is image making."

 This artwork was acquired for the State Art Collection in partnership with Office of the Attorney General.